 Domaine Lou Frejau Cuvee XIII Cepages is as the name suggests, made from a blend of 13 different, allowable grape varieties, although as you would expect, Grenache is the main varietal used in the blend.
 The wine is aged in a combination of demi-muids and used French oak barrels for 12 months.

-Serving and Decanting Domaine Lou Frejau with Wine, Food Pairing Tips
+Serving Domaine Lou Frejau with Wine, Food Pairing Tips

 The white wine of Domaine Lou Frejau is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.